21 Side Jobs for Teachers To Make Extra Money

 Pet sitting and dog walking earnings can vary based on the number of pets you're looking after and the hours you commit.
 On average, dog walkers make $15 an hour.
 Just make sure you have a genuine affection for pets and a safe space for their care.

-Teachers are already likely attuned to the needs and behaviors of children, making babysitting a natural side hustle option.
+Teachers are already likely attuned to children's needs and behaviors, making babysitting a natural side hustle option.
 By offering babysitting services, you can leverage your caregiving skills and experience.
-Platforms like Care.com or Sittercity provide an avenue to connect with families looking for caregivers.
+Platforms like Care.com or Sittercity help you connect with families looking for caregivers.
+Potential clients may also include seniors, special needs individuals, or people with temporary disabilities.

 With your experience as a teacher, you're also familiar with background checks and may have great references to show potential families.
 Having experience as a teacher can give you an edge.